Voxon-Photonics/Content-Developers-Kit/README.md

 ## Installation

-To install the Developers Kit either run the *Voxon Installer* obtained from our website [**www.voxon.co**](http://www.voxon.co), or manually unzip the files into a folder.
-We recommend installing the Developers Kit to ‘C:\Voxon’, and run the *Set Path and Registry.bat* file located under the ‘System’ folder to set Path and Registry settings.
+To install the Developers Kit either run the *Voxon Installer* obtained from our website [**www.voxon.co**](http://www.voxon.co), or manually (sideload) unzip the files into a folder.
+We recommend installing the Developers Kit to ‘C:\Voxon’, and run the *Set Path and Registry.bat* file located under the ‘System/Setup’ folder to set Path and Registry settings.
 This will ensure your system is set up properly.